 Having an unhealthy and unhappy workforce costs businesses:

-- In the UK, 140 million working days are lost every year to sickness absence – costing UK businesses an estimated £29 billion.
+- In the UK, 140 million working days are lost every year to sickness absence.
+This costs UK businesses an estimated £29 billion.

 - Presenteeism (attending work while sick) has been called the biggest threat to UK workplace productivity.
 This costs employers an estimated £15.1billion per year (Chartered Institute of Personnel and Development, 2016).

-- Mental health is also a major cause of sickness absence in the UK, with more than 17 million absence days attributed to stress, anxiety and depression in 2015 (Office for National Statistics).
+- Mental health is also a major cause of sickness absence in the UK.
+More than 17 million absence days were due to stress, anxiety and depression in 2015 (Office for National Statistics).

 - Mental health issues also account for a significant percentage of presenteeism.

 - High staff turnover can lead to huge recruitment and training costs.

 Save money by investing in staff health and wellbeing

 Use the Department for Health and Pension’s detailed Workplace Wellbeing Tool to work out how much your business could save.